-5.2.6.3 Precipitation and Evapotranspiration under Climate Change

-Projected precipitation and evapotranspiration (ET) change factors provided by DWR were calculated using a climate period analysis based on historical precipitation and ET from January 1915 to December 2011 (DWR, 2018a).
-The Variable Infiltration Capacity (VIC) hydrologic model was used by DWR to simulate land-surface atmosphere exchanges of moisture and energy on a six-kilometer grid.
+5.2.3.2.
+Precipitation and Evapotranspiration under Climate Change hydrologic model was used by DWR to simulate land-surface atmosphere exchanges of moisture and energy on a six-kilometer grid.
 Model output includes both precipitation and reference evapotranspiration change factors.
 The change factors provided by DWR were calculated as a ratio of a variable under a "future scenario" divided by a baseline.
 The baseline data is the 1995 Historical Template Detrended scenario by the VIC model through GCM downscaling.
 The "future scenario" corresponds to VIC outputs of the simulation of future conditions using GCM forecasted hydroclimatic variables as inputs.
 These change factors are thus a simple perturbation factor that corresponds to the ratio of a future with climate change divided by the past without it.
 Change factors are available on a monthly time step and spatially defined by the VIC model grid.
 Supplemental tables with the time series of perturbation factors are available by DWR for each grid cell.
-DWR has made accessible a Desktop GIS tool for both IWFM and MODFLOW to process these change factors (DWR, 2018b).
+DWR has made accessible a Desktop GIS tool for both IWFM and MODFLOW to process these change factors (DWR, 2018c).